squatboy/ec2-spot-interruption-auto-recover/README.md

 2. The event triggers an **AWS Lambda** function, which issues an SSM Run Command to perform a graceful shutdown of the application.
 3. The Lambda function then calls for an **EBS volume snapshot** and an **AMI** creation asynchronously.
 4. **Auto Scaling Group** with `capacity_rebalance=true` immediately provisions a replacement Spot instance.
+5. The instance runs a `user-data` script on startup, which automatically mounts the persistent EBS volume and starts the application.
+6. **Alarms & Notifications**:
+   - When a Spot interruption warning is received, an **SNS alert** is triggered.
+   - When the `user-data` script finishes successfully on the new instance, it publishes a **success message** to SNS.
-5. Finally, the Lambda function **re-associates** the Elastic IP to the new instance, completing a seamless recovery without IP changes.
+7. Finally, the Lambda function **re-associates** the Elastic IP to the new instance, completing a near-seamless recovery without IP changes.

+---

 ## Deployment & Provisioning

 ### 1. Prerequisites

 - Terraform v1.2 or higher
-- AWS CLI configured with appropriate IAM permissions (EC2, SSM, Lambda, Events)
+- AWS CLI configured with appropriate IAM permissions (EC2, SSM, Lambda, SNS, Events)
+- Valid email address or webhook endpoint for SNS alerts
 - (Optional) GitHub Actions enabled for CI

+---

 ### 2. Clone & Configure Variables